DeferentialFinish/Simple-Shell/README.md

 - memory management in c++
 - file access in c++

+## PenTestersRun.cpp
+Create a game about something you are passionate about.
+I chose pen testing and cybersecurity as my general topic and based my game around a pentester on an assignment.
+Very simple and clunky but the code runs.
+For completing this task in under a week I was able to get a suprising amount done.

+### Issues
+- Guard mechanics
+- Could display current player location and guard location on the minimap
+- Output and input can be confusing and clunky

 ## NIM.cpp
 When supplied with a file and asked to improve the following I was able to complete the project by the deadline.